gregtwallace/certwarden.com/docs/3_user_interface/9_providers/5_dns01_go_acme_le_go.md

 as it tries to find the root servers for domains.
 If you're experiencing confusing errors, ensure your dns queries aren't being blocked or otherwise tampered with on your network.

+Additionally, the Cert Warden system's DNS server(s) will need to be able to query public DNS records for your domain.
+Split DNS scenarios will likely cause problems.
+Cert Warden should always we receive the PUBLIC dns records (e.g., your internal DNS server likely won't have copies of the TXT records being created publicly).
 :::

 ## Configuration